|Course Dates||Length||Meeting Times||Status||Format||Instructor(s)||CRN|

 Carlos Trejos Jimenez

-It is indisputable that the global climate is changing and that humans are not only the cause, but also the possible solution.
-We are running out of time and struggling to reach the goal of maintaining a critical global temperature change below 1.5 Celsius before the century ends.
-But what does it take to reach this goal?
-This new course, developed in partnership with Ecology Project International, aims to bridge the gap between theory, case studies, and a vision for action.
+The global climate is changing and that humans are not only the cause, but also the possible solution.
+This new course, developed in partnership with Ecology Project International, aims to bridge the gap between theory, case studies, and a vision for climate action.
 By looking in detail at climate stories and evidence of impacts on ecosystems of Costa Rica, we can internalize the depth of our local and global connection and interdependence.
 Recognizing our global interdependence is essential to dream and develop systemic solutions.
 It is the moment to choose to build our common future.

 During this course, students will analyze causes and impacts of climate change based on cases from Costa Rica, looking at case studies involving both local land and marine ecosystems, as well as case studies from their own communities around the world.
 Students will focus on how these examples are interconnected with the lives of locals in these areas.
 Causes, consequences and possible solutions will be addressed from a systemic view, reflecting as well on the urgency of strengthening global ethics, inspired by the Earth Charter and the United Nations Sustainable Development Goals.